 Grass is typically not the first material that comes to mind when considering the addition of a garden path.
 Under the right conditions, such as creating a winding path through a full garden, a grass path can give you a soft, appealing natural surface.
 In contrast with other types of walkways, a grass path does require frequent mowing, watering and fertilizing to keep its appeal.

 Similar to gravel pathways, mulch is very popular because it provides a natural look at a relatively low cost.
 Unlike other options, however, a mulch path will need to be renewed frequently because it will deteriorate, wear and break down as time goes on.

-A great way to further enhance the look of your garden walkway is to add enhancements, such as benches, planters, lighting and other garden features.
+A great way to further enhance the look of your garden walkway is to add enhancements.
+Add benches, planters, lighting and other garden features to make it unique to your property.
 Additions such as strategic lighting can bring attention to certain features of your landscaping, your home or the path itself.
 Benches and other resting places can create unique places to relax and unwind, have a conversation or just enjoy a cup of coffee.